avinas322/justTry/README.md

-# justTry
+# Modification
-first repository in Github
+Just Modifying little to check the effect.
-Just trying to visualise how everything works.
+Nothing much.